TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

-For applications requiring aware objects, :class:`.datetime` and :class:`.time` objects have an optional time zone information attribute, :attr:`!tzinfo`, that can be set to an instance of a subclass of the abstract :class:`tzinfo` class.
+For applications requiring aware objects, :class:`.datetime` and :class:`.time` objects have an optional time zone information attribute, :attr:`!tzinfo`, that can be set to an instance of a subkundi of the abstract :class:`tzinfo` class.
-These :class:`tzinfo` objects capture information about the offset from UTC time, the time zone name, and whether daylight saving time is in effect.
+These :class:`tzinfo` objects capture information about the offset kutoka UTC time, the time zone name, and whether daylight saving time is in effect.

 Only one concrete :class:`tzinfo` class, the :class:`timezone` class, is supplied by the :mod:`datetime` module.
-The :class:`timezone` class can represent simple timezones with fixed offsets from UTC, such as UTC itself or North American EST and EDT timezones.
+The :class:`timezone` kundi can represent simple timezones with fixed offsets kutoka UTC, such as UTC itself or North American EST and EDT timezones.
 Supporting timezones at deeper levels of detail is up to the application.
-The rules for time adjustment across the world are more political than rational, change frequently, and there is no standard suitable for every application aside from UTC.
+The rules for time adjustment across the world are more political than rational, change frequently, and there is no standard suitable for every application aside kutoka UTC.

 Constants
 ---------